top of page

 For detailed information & requirements for the State of Rhode Island

 Couples marrying in Rhode Island must apply for a license at a city or town clerk's office.
-The license is valid for three months after the issuance date and the ceremony must occur during that three month period.
-The ceremony vows are held in the presence of the officiant (the person performing the marriage) and two witnesses age 18 or older.
+The license is valid for three months after the issuance date and the ceremony must occur during that 90-day period.
+The ceremony vows are held in the presence of an Officiant empowered to join persons in marriage under Section 15-3-5 of the Rhode Island General Laws along with two witnesses age 18 or older.
 The location of the ceremony vows must take place where the marriage license is valid.
-Don't forget to give the marriage license to the officiant!
-The officient signs the marriage license along with the witnesses and registers the marriage record within 72 hours at the city/town where the license was issued.
+Don't forget to bring the marriage license to the officiant the day of the ceremony!

 Before you say "I Do"